 To be honest, I never double brittle recipes because it adds an extra element of difficulty.

-IMPORTANT TIP: Before you start this cooking project, it is a must that you have a candy thermometer.
 You may be tempted to make this yummy easy peanut brittle recipe without candy thermometer, but just… don’t.

-If you want a yummy peanut brittle recipe, a thermometer for candy is a MUST.
+I know I keep saying it, but if you want a yummy peanut brittle recipe, a thermometer for candy is a MUST.

 The candy thermometers are relatively inexpensive and can be used for a variety of cooking projects.